A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: DATA and EMPIRICAL STUDY

-Further, during the periods with high volatility including the GFC when there is a persistence of extreme returns, the Re-ES-CAViaR-Exp-RR VaR forecasts "recover" the fastest among the 3 models, presented through close inspection in Figure \ref{var_forecast_fig1}, in terms of being marginally the fastest to produce forecasts that again rejoin and follow the tail of the return series.
+Further, during periods of high volatility, including the GFC, when there is a persistence of extreme returns, the Realized-ES-CAViaR-Mult-RR VaR forecasts ``recover'' the fastest among the 3 models, as can be seen in Figure \ref{var_forecast_fig1}, in terms of being marginally the fastest to produce forecasts that again rejoin and follow the tail of the return series.
 Traditional GARCH models tend to over-react to extreme events and to be subsequently very slow to recover, due to their oft-estimated very high level of persistence, as discussed in Harvey and Chakravarty (2009).
-Realized-ES-CAViaR models clearly improve the performance on this aspect.
-Generally, the Realized-ES-CAViaR models better describe the dynamics in the volatility, compared to the traditional GARCH model and the original ES-CAViaR type models, thus largely improving the responsiveness and accuracy of the risk level forecasts, especially after high volatility periods.
+Realized-ES(-X)-CAViaR(-X) models clearly improve this aspect of performance.
+Generally, the Realized-ES(-X)-CAViaR(-X) models better describe the dynamics in volatility and tail areas when compared to the traditional GARCH and the original ES-CAViaR type models, thus largely improving the responsiveness and accuracy of the risk level forecasts, especially following high volatility periods.

+Since having a VRate close to the expected level is a necessary but not sufficient condition to guarantee an accurate forecasting model, several quantile accuracy and independence tests are also employed.
+These tests include: the unconditional coverage (UC) and conditional coverage (CC) tests of Kupiec (1995) and Christoffersen (1998) respectively, as well as the dynamic quantile (DQ using lag equals to 1 and 4 respectively) test of Engle and Manganelli (2004) and the VQR test of Gaglianone et al. (2011).

-Several tests are employed to statistically assess the forecast accuracy and independence of violations from each VaR forecast model.
-Table \ref{var_backtest_table} shows the number of return series (out of 9) in which each 1\% VaR forecast model is rejected by each test, conducted at a 5\% significance level.
-The Realized-ES-CAViaR models are generally less likely to be rejected by the back tests than other models.
-Re-ES-CAViaR-AR-ScRV and Re-ES-CAViaR-Exp-RV achieved the least number of rejections (in 2 series), followed by RG-RV-tG, Re-ES-CAViaR-AR-SSRR, Re-ES-CAViaR-Exp-RR and Re-ES-CAViaR-Exp-ScRv.
-The G-t is rejected in all 9 series, and the EG-t and Re-GARCH-GG models are rejected in 8 series, respectively.
+Table \ref{Summ_bt_new} shows the total number of index or asset series (out of seven, respectively) in which each of the 2.5\% or 1\% VaR forecast models is rejected, conducted at a 5\% significance level.
+Overall, the Realized-ES-CAViaR models are generally less likely to be rejected by the back tests than other models.
+Most of the Realized-ES(-X)-CAViaR(-X) type models rank as the top 3 best performing models in each column.
+In particular, the results of the index clearly show that the Realized-ES(-X)-CAViaR(-X) type models are less likely to be rejected compared with the Realized-GARCH type models.